 What if I’m not with a training program?

-- You don’t need to make a CPD home decision yet
+- You don’t need to be with a training college to have a CPD home

 - You will need to join a CPD home by January 2024